doylesee/ma-thornton/README.md

 To make sure the animations ran smoothly without slowing down the browser, I designed a multi-part system that runs as the user scrolls:

 **The First-Scroll Snapshot Trigger**<br />
 To give the Homepage a modern feel, I wrote a piece of code that listens to the user's very first scroll input.
-By using a state tracker (first_scroll) alongside a 250-millisecond delay timer (scrollTimer), the script captures the user's initial downward scroll.
-If it detects a genuine scroll while on the main banner, it automatically triggers a click on the second navigation dot item (ul.page-nav li:nth-of-type(2) a), smoothly scrolling the visitor down to the next section.
+By using a state tracker alongside a 250-millisecond delay timer, the script captures the user's initial downward scroll.
+If it detects a genuine scroll while on the main banner, it automatically triggers a click on the second navigation dot item, smoothly scrolling the visitor down to the next section.

 **Smooth Viewport Class Injection**<br />
 Instead of constantly forcing the browser to recalculate heavy styles, the script uses simple math to track scroll positions.
 As the user scrolls, a loop checks elements that have the .effects tag.
 If the user passes a specific point on the screen, the engine instantly applies the correct CSS animation class.